Skip to content

 self.inputs = self._input_type()

 This method defines the output structure to your function.
+Provide either an output_list or an output_type.
 See example folder and tutorials for help on using this method.

 Parameters

-output_list: Output parameters given as a list of [('field_name', field_type)...] field_name is a string you choose as the title of the field. field_type is a type either given by a native c_types value or a custom type defined via the define_type() method.
-All types can be accessed as CompiledController.types.(type_name)
+output_list: A list of [('field_name', field_type)...] defining the output structure. field_name is a string you choose as the title of the field. field_type is a type either given by a native c_types value or a custom type defined via the define_type() method.
+All types can be accessed as CompiledController.types.(type_name) output_type: A ctypes.Structure class reference to use directly as the output type.
+Use this if you have a ctype object already defined somewhere.

 Source code in opensourceleg/control/compiled.py